samarthdave/cs121h-projects/README.md

 My projects/submissions for CSCE 121 H

 ## Some inspiration
-> And now that you don't have to be perfect, you can be good.
+> Live as if you were to die tomorrow.
+Learn as if you were to live forever.

 ## Projects overview (ordered most recent to least)